Carthage Film Festival: History

 Conceived by filmmaker Tahar Cheriaa and officially launched in 1966 by the Tunisian Minister of Culture, Chedli Klibi, this event, the first of its kind in the Arab world, was primarily conceived to highlight sub-Saharan African and Arab cinema, creating bridges of dialogue between North and South and offering a meeting between regional filmmakers and moviegoers.

 It was named Journées cinématographiques de Carthage (JCC), and is also known by its Arabic title, أيام قرطاج السينمائية ("Cinema Days of Carthage"), and called Carthage Film Festival in English.

-Burkinabe filmmaker Ousmane Sembène, who won the Golden Tanit with his feature film La Noire de... in 1966, afterwards worked with the politician Alimata Salembéré to create another major festival on the African continent, FESPACO (Festival Panafricain du Cinéma et de la Télévision de Ouagadougou), inaugurated in Burkina Faso in 1969.
+Senegalese filmmaker Ousmane Sembène, who won the Golden Tanit with his feature film La Noire de... in 1966, afterwards worked with the politician Alimata Salembéré to create another major festival on the African continent, FESPACO (Festival Panafricain du Cinéma et de la Télévision de Ouagadougou), inaugurated in Burkina Faso in 1969.
 The Pan African Federation of Filmmakers (French: Fédération Panafricaine des Cinéastes; FEPACI), was officially established in 1970 at the Carthage Film Festival, developing a foundation for South-South film cooperation.

 Over the years the Carthage Film Festival has introduced workshops, master classes, and the Producer's Network to better support filmmakers.
 Prominent figures from the arts have served as jurors in various official competitions.

 Numerous prominent African and Arab filmmakers have first been recognized at Carthage before going on to receive broader recognition, including the Senegalese Sembene Ousmane (Grand Prize 1966) Egyptian Youssef Chahine (Grand Prize 1970), Malian Souleymane Cissé (Grand Prize 1982), the Palestinian Michel Khleifi (Grand Prize 1988), Tunisians Taïeb Louhichi (1st Tunisian Golden Tanit for short film 1972) Nouri Bouzid, Ferid Boughedir, and Moufida Tlatli (Grand Prize 1986, 1990, 1994), the Syrian Mohammad Malas (Grand Prize 1992) and Algerian Merzak Allouache (Grand Prize 1996).

 The festival's social dimension is reflected in several Golden Tanit award-winning films, such as the Making Of (2006) by Nouri Bouzid, featuring Bahta, a 25-year-old unemployed amateur break dancer recruited by extremists to commit a suicide attack.

 On 19 October 2023, the festival's management announced that, following a decision by the Tunisian Ministry of Culture, the 34th edition of the festival had been canceled “in light of the unacceptable tragedy currently being endured by the Palestinian people, and in solidarity with the Palestinian people, as expressed at the highest level in Tunisia.”
 This decision sparked incomprehension, disappointment among the festival team, and a joint statement from the artistic community calling for “an immediate reversal of this hasty decision”.